 When to Go: Any time is fine, but traditionally the best results have been documented after 9 p.m.
 This is a tourist town!!
 Midweek any time of year is best.
 Summer can get very hot.
 We like Halloween time the best for this location.

 Cameras: A basic DSLR Can be used for night photography, but it cannot see in the absolute darkness.
 You must bring a light source of some kind for focusing and lighting.

 Full Spectrum Digital Camera: – This camera takes quality Full Spectrum photos and video.
-They have been professionally modified to accept deeper Ultraviolet (UV) and Infrared (IR) light to allow photos deep into the normally unseen spectrum of light.
+They have been professionally modified to accept deeper Ultraviolet (UV) and Infrared (IR) light to allow photos deep into the usually unseen spectrum of light.
 It features an easy to use interface with plenty of features to make your job easier and capturing evidence more effective.

 As with all cameras, this is best used with the aid of an external light source such as a UV light, IR light, or Full Spectrum (white) light.

 Infrared (IR) Digital Camera: – Takes quality IR photos and video with the convenience and ease of a compact digital camera